First published on March 9, 2015

 I am a wonderful mom and wife.

 I don’t sit like this all day in a comatose state, rocking back and forth, staring out the window with drool coming out of the sides of my mouth.

 No, I make sure they get their undies folded, homework checked, cartwheels in gymnastics classes get cheered on, their cheerleading uniforms are always clean, there is always money in their lunch accounts, the driving, the cleaning, the doing, it is all being done, sometimes even with a smile on my face.

-Yes, I am by all accounts “there” but not really “there”.
+Yes, I am “there” but not really “there”.